 New Officers and Board of Directors Elected

-The National Ice Cream Retailers Association elected new Officers and Board Members at its 79th Annual Convention held November 7-10, 2012 at the Embassy Suites Hotel in Greenville, South Carolina.
+The National Ice Cream Retailers Association elected new Officers and Board Members at its 80th Annual Convention held November 5-7, 2013 at the Hilton St. Louis Frontenac Hotel in St. Louis, Missouri.

 New Supplier Officers Elected

 The National Ice Cream Retailers Suppliers Association elected new Officers at its 80th Annual Meeting held November 5-7 2013 at the Hilton St. Louis Frontenac Hotel in St. Louis, Missouri.Elected as president of the association was Andrew Jones, Lloyd's of Pennsylvania, Exton, Pennsylvania.
 Hank Sweeney, Classic Mix Partners, Neenah, Wisconsin, was elected as vice president and elected as secretary/treasurer was Lisa Gallagher, ConAgra Foods, Naperville, Illinois.
 Mary Kircher, Dingman's Dairy, Paterson, New Jersey, becomes chairman.

 Each year, members of The National Ice Cream Retailers Association, who make their own ice cream, submit samples of their ice cream to a professor of dairy science, prior to the Annual Convention, to be analyzed and compared to ice cream standards.
 This year Dr. Tonya Schoenfuss, University of Minnesota, St. Paul, Minnesota, analyzed samples of vanilla and strawberry ice cream submitted by members of the association.
 A total of 24 vanilla samples and 14 strawberry samples were submitted.

 The ice cream is scored, according to color, texture, taste, bacterial count,

 and many other factors.
 Blue Ribbons are awarded to those scoring the highest